stravalib/stravalib/docs/contributing/development-guide.md

 ## Tests & the stravalib mock fixture

-To run integration tests that ensure stravalib is interacting with API data correctly, Stravalib uses a mock object access through a
+To run integration tests that ensure stravalib is interacting with API data correctly, Stravalib uses a mock object accessed through a
 `pytest` fixture `stravalib.tests.integration.strava_api_stub.StravaAPIMock`
 that is based on `responses.RequestsMock`.

-This fixture adds a pass-through mock that prevents requests from being made to the Strava API.
+This fixture adds a mock that prevents requests from being made to the Strava API.
 Instead, it creates responses using the endpoint provided and the `swagger.json` file that is found both online and within the `stravalib/src/stravalib/tests/resources/` directory that are based on examples from the published Strava API documentation.